 - It prepares you for work in a variety of sectors.
 Getting a degree in Liberal Arts gives you a solid foundation across different subjects, against you taking degrees that specialize in a single vocation or subject.

 - It introduces you to different career options.
 In a Liberal Arts program, you are introduced to several subjects that you have not come across before.
-Through this, you can make an informed decision of choosing your most suitable career path.
+Through this, you can make an informed decision about choosing your most suitable career path.

 - It’s a stepping-stone to other careers.
 The knowledge you gain while studying Liberal Arts education can help you to strategize yourself out of your present career into another easily.